NCIP/alview/README.md

 <p>The WEB DEMO is here : <a href="https://cgwb.nci.nih.gov/cgi-bin/alview">https://cgwb.nci.nih.gov/cgi-bin/alview</a></p>

-For now, you must also download the large genome data support files targzipped in the file named alview_hg18hg19_genomedata.tar.bz2 from my dropbox account at <a href="https://www.dropbox.com/sh/ymszmksj6v83rmt/OCLsYTjgSu">https://www.dropbox.com/sh/ymszmksj6v83rmt/OCLsYTjgSu</a> .
-This is large (&gt;1GB) file and takes a while to bzip2 decompress and "untar".
+For now, you must also download the large genome data support files tar file named AlviewGenomeData.tar  from my Linode account at <a href="http://45.56.125.191/">http://45.56.125.191/</a> .
+This is large (&gt;1.5 GB) file and takes a while to "untar".

 Grab your executable BINARIES directory hereabouts on Github.

-<p>The TWO command lines to prepare this file (on LINUX, Mac command line or cygwin [ or cmd.exe with unix utilities ] ) ...
+<p>The   command line  to prepare this file (on LINUX, Mac command line or cygwin [ or cmd.exe with unix utilities ] ) ...

-<p>bzip2 -d alview_hg18hg19_genomedata.tar.bz2</p>

-<p>tar xvf alview_hg18hg19_genomedata.tar </p>
+tar xvf AlviewGenomeData.tar

-Put this stuff in a convenient location.
-In a directory called GENOMEDATA in the place you put the executable is a good place.
+Put this stuff in a convenient location: in a directory called GENOMEDATA (in the place you put the executable is a good place).
 Set up the "alview.conf" file.
-Check permissions.
+Check permissions!!!!
 Run alview.

 <p>Read the instructions for installing for your particular operating system (Linux, Mac or Windows).